gitlabhq/gitlabhq/doc/user/project/merge_requests/code_quality.md

+---
+type: reference, howto
+---

 # Code Quality **[STARTER]**

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/1984)
 in [GitLab Starter](https://about.gitlab.com/pricing/) 9.3.

-## Overview

-If you are using [GitLab CI/CD](../../../ci/README.md), you can analyze your source code quality using GitLab Code Quality.
+With the help of [GitLab CI/CD](../../../ci/README.md), you can analyze your source code quality using GitLab Code Quality.
 Code Quality uses [Code Climate Engines](https://codeclimate.com), which are free and open source.
-Code Quality doesn’t require a Code Climate subscription.
+Code Quality doesn't require a Code Climate subscription.

 Going a step further, GitLab can show the Code Quality report right in the merge request widget area: